shundt/mfmodify/README.md

 Building model scenarios or editing the grid of a MODFLOW 6 model can be a substantial undertaking.
 This library aims to leverage the information from a model's history-matching period - reusing MODFLOW input files as much as possible.

+## Examples
+See the notebooks in the examples directory to see the intended use of mfmodify.

 ### Modules
 - **scenario**:
     - Quickly build scenarios for existing MODFLOW models with transient historic periods.